 The Hail application configuration requires Spark, so the Persistent Disk option is unavailable.

 6. Is the Memory (GB) configuration the amount of memory per CPU, or the amount of memory overall?

 The Memory (GB) configuration is how much memory you want overall.
 The more CPUs you use in your Cloud Environment, the more memory you can request.

 7. How do I know if the VM is running or not?

-8. How do I know if the kernel is on or not? (notebooks)
+8. How do I know if the kernel is running?
+(Jupyter notebooks)

 The circle icon at the far right (next to Python 3 in the screenshot above) will be filled if the kernel is processing and the row that is running will show ln[*].
 If the circle is open, as shown above, it means the kernel is idle.